This tutorial will teach about python keywords and identifiers, which will include reserved words in python.

 Step 1: Open Python IDLE or Python Interpreter

-Step 3: type keywords on the help shell, and you will get the following result.
+Step 3: type keywords on the help shell, and you will get the following result of python keywords list inside the python interpreter.

 Just like other compiled languages, python has an interpreter that helps to execute python code, you can learn more about python interpreter from here.